-In 2013, the American College of Cardiology (ACA)/American Heart Association (AHA) released guidelines for the assessment of cardiovascular risk that included the following recommendation:
+In 2019, the American College of Cardiology (ACA)/American Heart Association (AHA) released guideline on the primary intervention of cardiovascular disease that included the following recommendations:

 Coronary artery calcium (CAC) scoring detection by means of computed tomography (CT) (electron beam computed tomography [EBCT], helical computed tomography or multi-slice sprial CT [MSCT]) is considered not medically necessary for all indications, because the use of cardiac CT coronary artery calcium (CAC) scoring has not been conclusively shown to impact patient outcomes.

 To report provider services, use appropriate CPT* codes, Modifiers, Alpha Numeric (HCPCS level 2) codes, Revenue codes, and/or diagnosis codes.